optionalg/aws-infrastructure/README.md

 4. Select "Actions / Delete Stack".

 The deletion could take a long time (even longer than the creation time), and could fail if it ends up taking too long.
 I urge you to contact AWS support if you have problems deleting the stack.

+## Issues

+### CloudFormation can't delete the VPC!

+This most likely means you left something behind in the VPC.
+Are you *sure* you deleted all the Security Groups you created?

 ## Very important note about security